 What is the R&D Tax Credit?

 The R&D (Experimentation) tax credit is a general business tax credit available to companies who incur research and development costs in the United States.
 The credit is generally calculated based on a percentage of qualified R&D costs incurred during the year.
 It’s important to claim these credits even if you don’t think you can benefit this year.
 Any unused credit can be carried forward for 20 years until it is completely utilized.
-Learn exactly what qualifies for R&D credits and how it’s calculated in the R&D Cheat Sheet for Startups.
+Learn exactly what qualifies for R&D credits and how it’s calculated in the R&D Fact Sheet.

 R&D Benefits Starting in 2016